BIOINF-3010-7150

 "Bandage graph"

-Bandage requires the graph to be in .gfa format.
+Bandage requires the graph to be in .gfa format which we already created in Part 1.

 Note: Your Bandage graph will come out slightly differently each time you run it and sometimes will have loops that don’t actually represent variation.
 You can tell this by the way the nodes continue through the intersection point and no edges are displayed.
 You can see an example of this in the bandage plot figure shown in Part 4.